Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for details.

 The majority of education abroad programs are meant for degree-seeking MTSU students.
 Any Non-MTSU student (including MTSU students who will graduate before the program departure) who wants to participate on an education abroad program (academic or non-academic) should speak to the Office of Education Abroad in Peck Hall, Room 207 regarding possible options.

 If approved, non-degree seeking and/or non-MTSU students must follow the same procedures and policies as degree-seeking MTSU students with regards to their education abroad program (i.e. completion of required forms, participation in the pre-departure orientation, etc).

-Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for Faculty-Led Signature Study Abroad Programs.Disciplinary Issues Policy
+Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for MTSU faculty-led Signature Study Abroad Programs and Office of Education Abroad scholarships/grants.Disciplinary Issues Policy

 All education abroad participants must follow the same guidelines/policies provided by the MTSU Judicial Affairs Office while on-campus.
 Any education abroad student who is involved in a disciplinary issue abroad will also face possible sanctions after returning home, including revocation of the Education Abroad scholarship or referral of the case to the University’s judicial board depending upon the severity of the charge.

 Excerpt from Judicial Affairs documentation to education abroad participants: